Teacher Appreciation Week 2024

 Day #3

-Speaking of “triumphant returns” – please join us for our in-person “Back to School Night” taking place on Wednesday, September 21st from 7:00 – 8:30 PM.
+Please join us for our in-person “Back to School Night” taking place on Tuesday, September 19th from 7:00 – 8:30 PM.
 (Although we are not offering a hybrid experience, materials will be made available to parents who are unable to join us.)

 Will I have time to squeeze out my annual pun-tastic High Holiday post before Rosh Hashanah?
 Stay tuned!

-We’re back!
-I am writing near the end of an amazing Faculty Pre-Planning Week that has us poised for our biggest and best year yet!
-We have a large group of amazing returning teachers and a small group of talented new teachers and the combination is almost too wonderful to name.
+This has been an amazing Faculty Pre-Planning Week that has us poised for our biggest and best year yet!
+Our teachers consist of one group of amazing returning teachers, and another group of talented new teachers, and the combination is magical.
 A school is only as good as its teachers, so…OJCS is in good hands, with all arrows pointing up.
-Enrollment is still coming in, but it is safe to say that we will be over 190 for the first time in a long time.
-But the best part of the week?
-It was about SCHOOL and TEACHING and STUDENTS, and not about COVID and COVID and COVID.
+Enrollment is still coming in, and I can safely say that we will be a larger school than the year before for the sixth consecutive school year.

 Do you ever wonder how we spend this week of preparations while y’all are busy getting your last cottage days or summer trips or rays of sun in?